clungu/clungu.github.io/_posts/2018-06-14-Monitoring media for terrorisim with AI.md

 So using the above classifier we can filter out really fast, any media article that we're not interested in and then focus on the specific use case we want to handle.

 There's A TON of other approached that you could try to improve the above result.
-Nowadays, in NPL you don't want to do '[bag-of-words](https://en.wikipedia.org/wiki/Bag-of-words_model)' models as we just did above, but instead you would vectorize the text using [word vectors](https://en.wikipedia.org/wiki/Word_embedding).
+Nowadays, in NLP you don't want to do '[bag-of-words](https://en.wikipedia.org/wiki/Bag-of-words_model)' models as we just did above, but instead you would vectorize the text using [word vectors](https://en.wikipedia.org/wiki/Word_embedding).

 You might also want to try some other advanced stuff like:
 * Vectorize by passing the word vectors through an RNN